-Environmental and public health tracking and informatics is an essential piece of local, state, tribal and federal agencies as it relates to the status of the public and environmental health in this country.
+Environmental and public health tracking and informatics is an essential piece of local, state, tribal, and federal agencies as it relates to the status of public and environmental health in this country.
 Data is the holy grail of information for local health departments and federal agencies alike for determining what projects to take on next and how to better the community.
 Some would even suggest that data has been responsible for diverting illness and potentially saving lives.
 Well, environmental health does save lives, money and protect the future, right?
 So why wouldn't data?

 NEHA and the CDC have partnered to help engage local health departments to start sharing data to better inform the community while contributing to a nation-wide network.
 Environmental Health tracking is about engagement and access and NEHA is constantly working with EH professionals to use data effectively, and share data efficiently.

 Webinar 1: Communication Tools and Strategies for Tracking Programs to Engage With Local Health Departments: Wisconsin’s Use of Mini-Grant Program

 NEHA partnered with CDC Tracking on the GREAT Programs webinar and resources focused on utilizing student interns in program activities.
-The webinar highlighted two CDC grantee tracking internship programs at the New York State Department of Health and the Wisonsin Department of Health Services.
+The webinar highlighted two CDC grantee tracking internship programs at the New York State Department of Health and the Wisconsin Department of Health Services.
 The speakers discussed their experiences developing and supervising internship programs, one of which has developed into a funded program with promotional materials.
 Visit the Building Programs Through Student Internships page, to access the Student Internship Sample Workplan and the Student Internship FAQ.